zuck30/neural-network-visualizer/README.md

 <h2>Get Involved!</h2>

-Join me in making neural networks fun and educational, so we can learn each day.
+Join me in making neural networks fun and educational, so we can learn and debug each day.